Whatever you’re passionate about, there comes a point in your life when being brilliant means that you can write a good research paper.

 Research-paper writing can be stressful and agonizing, especially if you are to beat a deadline.
 Moreover, it’s hard to let creative juices flowing when writers are under pressure.

 In most cases, professors would provide a reading list for your research or suggest where to look for information.

 There are also instances in which you are left on your own to explore and find resources yourself.
 It is always an extra point for you to find some information that will add breadth or a fresh perspective to your paper.
-But it is still important to carefully think about whether your source is valuable and reliable.
+But it is still important to carefully think about whether your source is reliable.

 4. Take Notes

 Note-taking might be boring, and it is no longer the fad, but taking notes will save you a lot of time during the planning stage of your research paper.
 You will find some info that seems interesting, and some that is strictly relevant to your research: make note of this stuff.
 With this information readily available, you will be able to answer your research argument and use that interesting data to work your way into your essay.

 Rather than just highlighting or underlining them, type out notes or write them as you read, so that you will not waste time looking through the whole document looking for important quotations.